greenplum-db/pxf/CONTRIBUTING.md

         git commit --squash <commit SHA>
         ```

-    - Once approved, perform any additional squash operations that you deem
+    - Once the PR is approved, project committers will merge it to master
-      necessary.
-Committers will usually utilize the "Squash and Merge" or the
+      branch according to the product release schedule.
+They might further
-      "Rebase and Merge" functionality to merge to master.
+      squash the commits in the PR if they deem necessary.

 # Community